aaronditto/fizzbuzz/instructions.md

 *Enhance your existing solution as follows*

-If the number contains a three you must output the text 'cool'.
+If the number contains a three you must output the text `cool`.
 This overrides any existing behaviour.

 e.g. Running the program over a range from 1-20 should output: